 Families, though, please note that the children’s movies – including Pixar animated blockbusters from the U.S. – are (almost always) shown in Spanish here, obviously for the benefit of the littlest Mexican moviegoers.

 Cozumel currently has two modern, premier movie theaters to choose from.
 Both Cinepolis and Cinemex also have really good mobile apps that you can install on your phone, so you can search out what’s playing and pre-order your tickets (though that’s not usually necessary).

-Cozumel’s Night Sky
+Cozumel’s Night Sky – Life Lit Up

 Cozumel also has a new modern Planetarium!

-Opened in 2016, Cha’an Ka’an Planetarium (a Mayan name meaning “to observe the sky”) has a bilingual website, is housed in a beautiful building located very close to the Southern cruise ports.
+The planetarium is housed in a beautiful building located very close to the Southern cruise ports.

 They have daily observation hours but are also open for evening observations, and a rotating series of projected Dome Shows, at night.

 The dome shows cover different topics of space, Mayan astronomy, films about the coral reefs, etc. They’ve even had some psychedelic laser music shows!
 Be sure to check out their website when you get here, linked above.